 If we dare explore the taboos around this, we find ethno-cultures may exhibit varying strengths and weaknesses in how they express the rigors of true principles.
-As a Westerner, someone of European descent, I can celebrate the gifts, and yet, criticize the shortcomings of my civilization in the hopes to add to its story for the better.
+As a Westerner, someone of European descent, I can celebrate the gifts, and yet, criticize the shortcomings of my civilization and peoples in the hopes to add to its story for the better.

 Certainly, cross-cultural exchanges and experiences can help us learn, grow, and strengthen our blind spots.
 As mentioned in a previous article, I can study and immerse myself in different cultures to help learn about and address the weaknesses of my own, but I still do so as a Westerner, a son of European civilization, its particular expression in America, and likewise in my region of that large country.

 When a Westerner reads the ancient Chinese writings of Confucius, in English, translated by another Westerner, the reader no doubt gets a lot of West mixed in with that text’s East.